siegeon/magic.lambda.scheduler/README.md

 ### Repeating tasks

-To have a task periodically being executed, you can choose between a whole range of repetition patterns.
+To have a task repeatedly being executed, you can choose between a whole range of repetition patterns.
 For instance, to have a task scheduled for evaluation every Sunday at 10PM, you could create a task such as the following.

 ```